 proc glimmix procedures of SAS are also really good.
 I only load SPSS when I have to for teaching, but jamovi and/or JASP could even replace that.

 I personally do not use RStudio (although I would highly recommend it to those starting their journey with R and not already familiar with some other IDE or programming editor).
 Instead, I prefer to use a single editor for all my text processing / programming needs.
-For this, I use Sublime (together with a bunch of add-on packages, including Origami, Shell Exec, SendCode, and Terminus).
+For this, I use Sublime (together with a bunch of add-on packages, including Origami, Shell Exec, SendCode, and Terminus, and using radian as my R console).
 I also write my own papers this way, in combination with LaTeX and (R)markdown.
 The output is usually a pdf, which I view with qpdfview.
 My presentations and teaching materials are also created this way, using the simple but elegant Metropolis theme.
 My favorite monospaced font for programming and on the command line is Inconsolata, which I obtain from Nerd Fonts (for the glyphs that are patched in).

 I am very German, I mean meticulous when it comes to organizing my files.
 I prefer orthodox file managers for this purpose (mainly Double Commander and Midnight Commander).
 Similarly, I try to be very disciplined when it comes to organizing my literature database, which I (begrudgingly) keep in Endnote, but want to move over to JabRef eventually.